Battle of Dogger Bank (1915): Casualties

-In 1929, Julian Corbett, the official naval historian, recorded 792 men killed and 45 wounded out of the 1,026 crew on Blücher, 189 of the men being rescued by the British.
+In 1929, Julian Corbett, the official naval historian, recorded 792 men killed and 45 wounded out of the 1,026 crew on Blücher, 189 men being rescued by the British.
 Seydlitz lost 159 men killed and 33 wounded and Kolberg lost three men killed and two wounded.
-In 1965, Marder wrote that over 1,000 German sailors had been killed or captured, for British casualties of fewer than 50 men killed or wounded.
+In 1965 Marder wrote that over 1,000 German sailors had been killed or captured, for British casualties of less than 50 men killed or wounded.
 In 2003, Massie wrote that German casualties were an estimated 951 men killed and 78 wounded, most in Blücher; 153 men were killed and 33 were wounded in the fire in the two after turrets of Seydlitz.
 The British rescued 189 unwounded prisoners and 45 wounded from Blücher.
 British casualties were 15 killed and 80 men wounded.
 On Lion, two men had been killed and eleven wounded, most by a shell hit in the A turret lobby.
 Ten men were killed on Tiger with nine men wounded and on Meteor, four men were killed and two were wounded.